TylerMG26/tyler_garrett.github.io/_pages/about.md

 My research interests are fault-tolerant computing, reliable machine learning, and computer architecture.

+"“There is only one way to learn.
+It’s through action.
+Everything you need to know you have learned through your journey.” -Paulo Coelho, The Alchemist

 # Selected Experience
 ## NASA
 Since 2019, I have had the privilege of interning at a several NASA centers and contributed to a variety of projects.